bloxstreet/support/guides/training-guide.md

 **Trainer:**  *Hi!
 Could I get a Regular Coffee and a Cherry Slush?*

 **Assist the LR as needed.
-Follow the procedure under ‘Cafe Test’ if an LR gives the wrong order.**
+Follow the procedure [here](https://support.bloxstreet.store/guides/training-guide.html#cafe-test) if an LR gives the wrong order.**

 **_If they pass, proceed to the next LR.
 If they fail, use the line below._**